carlelieser/tiper-js/README.md

 let typer = new Tiper(document.querySelector('.typer-js-container'));
 typer.beginTyping();
 ```

+Checkout the test folder for a basic, viewable example.

 ### Options
 Tiper exposes a minimal, yet fun, set of options to play around with.